stilkin-pxl/facerec-service/README.md

 }
 ```

-Response body success:
-(you will get a list with all matching ids)
+**Response body success**: you will get a list with all matching identifiers
 ```json
 [{
 	"identifier": "MmQyYzdhY2UtYzExMC00NjI3LWJkNDQtODQ4OTNiNjgyOTBi"